MahdiHajiabadi/GSCIS_TBUDS/README.md

 2. cnr-2000-sym-noself-summary.supernodes (representing the set of nodes per each supernode)

-# T-BUDS (A Lossy Grpah Summarization)
+# T-BUDS (A Lossy Graph Summarization)

 T-BUDS is a utility-based lossy graph summarization.
 The utility is computed based on the capability of reconstructed graph in not missing actual edges as well as not introducing any spurious edges.
 Each actual edge <u,v> has a weight which is defined based on the centrality score of its endpoint nodes and the weight of each spurious edge is a constant small number.
-We used the PageRank centrality score in assining weight to edges.
+We used the PageRank centrality score in assinging weight to edges.

 The input graph can be either the original graph or the G-SCIS lossless summary graph.
 If your input graph is the G-SCIS lossless please make sure that you convert the G-SCIS summary into the webgraph format.
-The procedures are put in Remakrs section.
+The procedures are put in Remarks section.

 ## How to run it?
 1. Navigate to the directory Java files exist.